14 Jun An Interview with Prof. Bruce C. Berndt

 BCB: I enjoy listening to classical music, not only western classical music but traditional music from other countries such as India.
 I own several CD’s of Indian classical music, in particular, Karnatic music.
 I also follow sports, especially the football and basketball teams at the University of Illinois.

 GS: If you weren’t a mathematician, what else would you want to be?

 BCB: When I entered college, I wanted to become a physicist.
 By the end of my first year, I decided that I liked mathematics more than physics, but I continued to take as many physics courses as I could fit into my schedule.
 I also thought that I might coach track while being a college mathematics teacher, but being a mathematics professor is too demanding to allow coaching track.
 I did coach my son’s soccer team for six years.

 GS: Do you plan to come back to Assam again in the near future?

 BCB: Well, I really do not have any further plans.
 Of course, it would be very enjoyable to return.

-GonitSora.com thanks Prof. Berndt for his time and patience answering our questions.
-We hope he unravels further mysteries of Ramanujan’s works and lead a long and fruitful life.
+GonitSora.com thanks Prof. Berndt for his time and patience in answering our questions.
+We hope he unravels further mysteries of Ramanujan’s works and leads a long and fruitful life.

 [Introduction by Manjil P. Saikia.]